chiossif/OSGeo-Live-el/en/index.rst

      sponsors
      sponsors_osgeo

-`OSGeo-Live <http://live.osgeo.org>`_ is a self-contained bootable DVD, USB thumb drive or Virtual Machine based on `Xubuntu <http://www.xubuntu.org/>`_, that allows you to try a wide variety of open source geospatial software without installing anything.
+`OSGeo-Live <http://live.osgeo.org>`_ is a self-contained bootable DVD, USB thumb drive or Virtual Machine based on `Lubuntu <http://lubuntu.net>`_, that allows you to try a wide variety of open source geospatial software without installing anything.
 It is composed entirely of free software, allowing it to be freely distributed, duplicated and passed around.